alleaffengaffen/tevbox/README.md

 For this solution to work we need some permanent things:
 - A Terrraform workspace
 - an Openstack project with an application credential saved in the Terraform workspace
+- a Security Group named `unrestricted` in the openstack project that does exactly that
 - A tailscale API key to generate tailnet keys
 - This repo holding the source-code